 Abstract

 Adaptations have varied relations to their source material, making it hard to formulate a general theory.
 Instead, we characterise a narrower, more unified class of reflective adaptations which communicate an active and sometimes critical relation to the source’s framework.
 We identify the features of reflective adaptations which give them their distinctive interest.
-We show how these features are embodied in Akira Kurosawa's Throne of Blood, an adaptation which responds creatively and with a radically shifted perspective on the relation between character and situation to its Shakespearean source.
+We show how these features are embodied in Akira Kurosawa's Throne of Blood, an adaptation which responds creatively and with a radically shifted perspective on the relation between character and situation compared to its Shakespearean source.
 We identify some of the artistic choices through which this response to the source is conveyed, such choices being a characteristic feature of reflective adaptations.

 Kinds of adaptations

 An adaptation of a narrative work bears a causal-intentional relation to the original of which it is an adaptation: an adaptation has been designed in a certain way because of the design of some other work.
 Being transitive, causation alone is insufficient to characterise the adaptation relation, for that would require an adaptation of an adaptation of x to be an adaptation of x which in general it isn’t.
 Shakespeare’s Romeo and Juliet is an adaptation of Brooke’s 1562 poem The Tragicall Historye of Romeus and Juliet (itself a reworking of earlier French material) and Baz Luhrmann’s William Shakespeare's Romeo + Juliet is an adaptation of Shakespeare’s play, but the Luhrmann is not an adaptation of the Brook.
-Adaptation requires the stronger idea that originals are intentionally (and so, indeed, causally) related to their antecedents.
+Adaptation requires the stronger idea that adaptations are intentionally (and so, indeed, causally) related to their antecedents.
 Luhrmann intended to adapt Shakespeare’s play and had no such intention (we assume) with respect to Brooke's poem.
 Adaptation is a reflexive notion: the intention constitutive of adaptation is the intention to adapt.
 That the author of Y could not speak the language of X, that X was unknown in that author’s community, that Y turns out to have been written before X: these facts provide evidence that Y is not an adaptation of X because they provide evidence that the author of Y did not have the required intention.

 That a work is related to another work is always of some interest from the point of view of appreciating or judging it.
 The project of adaptation poses problems which the maker may tackle well or badly, compressing an episode, deleting a character, shifting a location or—as in the case we will consider—radically shifting perspective.
 We cannot understand how well or badly any of this is done without knowing the details of the source.
 That is true in cases where the source is unacknowledged.
 The absence of an intention to communicate the adaptive intention does not make the adaptive intention irrelevant to criticism or interpretation.
 Things we are not intended to notice may yet be relevant to our engagement with the work, as noticing the poor brush work in a painting is relevant though we were not intended to notice it.
 And where there is acknowledgement there are differences in the degree and the manner of its overtness.
 Our interest here is in a certain kind of overt adaptation, one which signals not merely the adaptive intent, but a range of complex relations the new work has to the old.
 Let us quickly survey the spectrum of overtness.